-Dollar cost averaging (DCA) is one way to help you take emotions out of your investing.
-By investing a consistent sum regularly – regardless of current market conditions – you eliminate the temptation to second-guess your investment strategy, or to try market-timing strategies that rarely succeed.
+This method also helps to take emotions out of your investing.
+By investing a consistent sum regularly – regardless of current market conditions – you eliminate the temptation to second-guess your investment strategy, or time the market.

 Think long term

-Market downturns are undeniably scary, but remember, things always get better.
-The 2008 financial crisis affected many people, but the market was climbing back up within two years.
-In fact, over any 20-year period, the US stock market has never lost money – the average annual return over a 20-year period stands at about 6.7%.
+Market volatility can be unsettling, but it is part and parcel of investing.
+It’s worth remembering that over any 20-year period, the US stock market has never lost money.
+The average annual return over a 20-year period stands at about 6.7%.

-As a long-term investor, your best strategy to weather any economic turmoil caused by the coronavirus is to stay invested and not panic.
-With the right asset allocation and mindset, you’ll not only survive a downturn but emerge wiser and more resilient than you were before.
+As a long-term investor, your best strategy to navigate choppy markets is to stay invested and not panic.
+With the right mindset, you’ll be able to overcome any market ups and downs and emerge more resilient than you were before.